 The Alcohol Skills Training Program (ASTP) helps college students reduce the risks associated with drinking alcohol.
 The goal of ASTP is to educate on alcohol-related behavior while increasing participants’ interest in critically examining their drinking patterns and eventually implementing the skills they learn.
 In doing so, students can minimize the potential negative consequences through prevention, reduced consumption, or abstinence.
 Presenters use cognitive-behavioral self-management strategies and motivational interviewing techniques to help facilitate discussion regarding harm reduction.
 This program is facilitated in person for entire chapters, not just new members.

 The Fraternity’s founding in 1870—at a time when women were not admitted to or welcome on most college and university campuses in the United States—places it in a unique position in the history of post-secondary education and broader women’s history.
-Documenting Theta history within broader social and historical contexts, the Fraternity’s archive collection enriches the study of women’s history through its exploration of the culture and values of college women and college-educated women.
+Documenting Theta history within broader social and historical contexts, the Fraternity’s archival collections enriches the study of women’s history through its exploration of the culture and values of college women and college-educated women.
 Theta Foundation grant funding supports the staff archivist’s efforts to bring awareness to the general public about the Fraternity’s collection through membership in professional organizations and associations, including the National Women’s History Museum, the National Women’s History Project, and the Society of American Archivists.

 If you have questions about Theta Foundation’s Fraternity Grant, please contact Gaylena Merritt, Director of Programs, at firstname.lastname@example.org.